SETI/rms-opus/opus/application/apps/help/api_guide.md

 #### JSON Return

-        {'start_obs': requested starting observation,
+        {"start_obs": requested starting observation,
-         'limit':     requested limit,
+         "limit":     requested limit,
-         'count':     number of observations actually returned,
+         "count":     number of observations actually returned,
-         'order':     sort order,
+         "available": the total number of observations available from this search, "order":     sort order,
-         'labels':    selected metadata field headers,
+         "labels":    selected metadata field headers,
-         'page':      observation data}
+         "page":      observation data}

-Data is a list with one entry per returned observation.
+`page` is a list with one entry per returned observation.
 Each entry is itself a list, with one entry per requested metadata field.

 Example: